Skip to content

 machine = BasicQuAM()

-# Add an OPX output channel
+# Add a qubit connected to an OPX output channel

-channel = SingleChannel(opx_output=("con1", 1))
+qubit = SingleChannel(opx_output=("con1", 1))

 # Add a Gaussian pulse to the channel